architv/architv.github.io/_posts/2015-06-18-a-week-at-an-ashram.md

 Recently I had a chance to experience an ashram like setting at the SPIC MACAY's annual convention in IIT Bombay.
 I haven't been associated with SPIC MACAY for long and was made aware about it by a friend.
 The idea of the convention is to disconnect from the outside world for a week and connect with your inner self.
 Since the timing of the convention coincided with the end of my semester, I decided to participate in it.

-Despite not being related to any art form, I took away a lot away with me from the seven day convention:
+Despite not being related to any art form, I took away a lot with me from the seven day convention:

 - __Connecting with your self__:
 In a world where we are connected 24/7 with everyone via the internet, this was a welcome change.
 During the entire week I didn't feel the need to get online.
 The only people I was connected to were in my immediate surroundings.
 This solitude was a great time for self introspection and connecting with your own thoughts.